We’re building a shared vision of Portsmouth transformed

 I’m a web and graphic designer, born when CO2 was at 320ppm, and I’ve long been concerned about ecological overshoot.
 I grew into designing for the web when it was young and now I’m growing old(er) with it.
 I moved to Portsmouth in 2001 and love it.
 I want to play my part in helping it navigate the coming decades.

-Argyro worked for 8 years as an Executive Assistant to C-suite executives in the financial services sector, but now wants to align her work life more closely with her values and care for the natural world.
+Argyro worked for 8 years as an Executive Assistant to C-suite executives in the financial services sector, but now wants to align her work life more closely with her care for the natural world.
 She has recently completed a coding course and will help with our website and digital media.

 Tony Chafer is Emeritus Professor of African and French Studies at the University of Portsmouth, and a member of Sustrans, the Soil Association, the RSPB and Friends of the Earth.
 He wants to focus on improving air and water quality, active travel and and greening our city.